 Arnold's 'Dover Beach' (written 1851; published 1867) probably is the most famous short poem of the Victorian period.
 And with good reason, for it is a marvellously made, if mournful, piece of writing.
-It is likely, critics and scholars assure us, that this poem was indeed at least partially written on Arnold's honeymoon with his new wife, Frances, in Dover, June or maybe October 1851.
+It is likely, critics and scholars assure us, that this poem may indeed have been at least partially written on Arnold's honeymoon with his new wife, Frances Lucy Wightman, in Dover, 1851.
 So 'Dover Beach' probably is a nuptial song, though of a rather strange kind.
-Here's the speaker, in a hotel room, looking out at the moonlight English channel, calling his new bride to the window so she can join him in admiring the view.
+Here's the speaker, in a hotel room, looking out at the moonlit English channel, calling his new bride to the window so she can join him in admiring the view.

 The sea is calm tonight.I love the way that 'only ...' acts as hinge around which this first verse-paragraph swings from tender romantic apprehension of the nighttime beauty to sadder state of mind.
 'Dover Beach' is wholly a poem about the ebb and the flow, externalised and epitomised by the waves washing up the shingle beach and then draining back to sea again.
 The ebb and flow of one person's moods; the ebb and flow of Christian faith (Isobel Armstrong calls it 'a threnody on the lost myth of Christianity' [Victorian Poetry: Poetry, Poetics and Politics, 173].
-There's real technical prowess in the ways Arnold actualising that pulsing dynamic in the poem.
-For instance, the alternation of on the one hand phrases punchy with 'b', 'g' and 't's, with, on the other, phrases laced with sibilance—begin, and// cease, //and then again begin with tremul//ous cadence slow// and bring the eternal note of // sadness //—onomatopoeically reproducing the unequal alternation of waves thumping onto the shore, and then hissing back through the pebbles.
-Or look at the prosody of the first six lines: the first three are all regularly iambic (except for the quick-quick-slow-slow of 'on the French coast'), rocking us into the poem with that workhorse of English poetry, the 'unstressed-stressed' disyllabic poetic foot; but the next three all start on stressed syllables, subtly shifting the weight of the poem from iamb to trochee, actualising the ebb and then the flow.
-Then again, the poem as a whole is rather more ebb than it is flow.
-Arnold's voice grows mournfuller, as the sea of La Manche makes him think of the Sea of Le Bon Dieu:
+There's real technical prowess in the ways Arnold here actualises that pulsing dynamic.
+For instance, the alternation of, on the one hand, phrases punchy with 'b', 'g' and 't's, with, on the other, phrases laced with sibilance—begin, and// cease, //and then again begin with tremul//ous cadence slow// and bring the eternal note of // sadness //—onomatopoeically reproducing the unequal alternation of waves thumping onto the shore, and then hissing back through the pebbles.
+Or look at the prosody of the first six lines: the first three are all regularly iambic (except for the quick-quick-slow-slow of 'on the French coast'), rocking us into the poem with that workhorse of English poetry, the 'unstressed-stressed' disyllabic poetic foot; but the next three lines all start on stressed syllables, only, where, listen, subtly shifting the weight of the poem from iamb to trochee, actualising the ebb and then the flow.

 The tide is full, the moon lies fair